kroketio/quart-session/README.md

 Session(app)
 ```

-With this option, session reuse from a different IP will result in the
-creation of a new session, and the deletion of the old.
+Session reuse from a different IP will now result in the creation of a new session, and the deletion of the old.

 **Important:** If your application is behind a reverse proxy, it most
 likely provides the `X-Forwarded-For` header which you **must** make use of